amigazen/libnix-amiga/README.md

 ### Does libnix 3.1 support OS4?

 The libnix codebase supports building an OS4 shared library variant called 'libnix4.library' using the OS4 GCC-based SDK, however this is not currently tested or supported.
-It may be supported in future.
+It may be supported one day, for now use clib4.

 ### What Standard C Libraries are available for Amiga?